Skip to content

 20. Maps of estates/management units?

-The company declares in its ACOP 2021 that it has submitted maps of their concessions to the RSPO and no new concession has been acquired since the submission of maps.
+The company declares in its RSPO ACOP 2022 that it has submitted maps of its all concessions to the RSPO and no new concession has been acquired since the submission of maps.

 This indicator is disabled as the company does not source from scheme/plasma smallholders.